codr7/whirlisp/README.md

        ,@body)))
 ```

-Which results in a final rewrite of the tests as follows.
+Which results in a final rewrite of the tests as follows:

 ```lisp
 (defun test-1c ()